finalyards/probe-rs-remote/cross/README.md

 # Cross compiling `probe-rs` for Raspberry Pi 3B

-- using Multipass, no Docker Desktop needed
+Using Multipass, no Docker Desktop needed.

+>Note: If you have Windows + WSL2, with Docker Desktop installed, these instructions can be followed.

-Instructions for cross-compiling Rust binaries (such as the `probe-rs` tool) to the [Raspberry Pi 3B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) platform.
-This platform (though having 1GB of RAM) is not sufficient for Rust compiler stack.
-You can adopt this setup for cross-compiling other such tools.
+Instructions for cross-compiling Rust binaries (`probe-rs`, in particular) to the [Raspberry Pi 3B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) platform.
+This platform (though having 1GB of RAM) is not sufficient for Rust compiler stack.<sup>`|1|`</sup> You can adopt this setup for cross-compiling other such tools.

+<small>`|1|`: You can get around the limitations [with `--jobs 1`](https://matrix.to/#/#probe-rs:matrix.org/$177zGb6oHLGzurXXi5hpYCb_tihbzUVaFG07c8QhJos).
+But compilation will take almost 2 hours.</small>

+>WARN!
+The [`rustembedded/cross`](https://hub.docker.com/r/rustembedded/cross) Docker image used by these instructions (which are from the `probe-rs` documentation) has been:
+>
+> *"Updated over 3 years ago".*

 ## Requirements